Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 Our `build` function returns a `Result` with a `Config` insatnce in the ssuccess case and a `&'static str` in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

+We've made two changes in the body of the function: instead of calling `panic!` when the user doesn't pass enough arguments, we now return an `Err` value, and we've wrapped the `Config` return value in an `Ok`.
+These changes make the function conform to its new type signature.

+#### Calling `Config::build` and Handling Errors